darcydjr/anvil/README.md

    **For Discovery (Documentation Only):**
    ```
-   Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md and perform DISCOVERY ONLY on this project.
+   Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md in the specifications folder and perform DISCOVERY ONLY on this project.
 Create specifications documentation but DO NOT implement anything.
    ```

    **For Implementation (After Discovery Complete):**
    ```
-   Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md and develop the application specified in the specifications folder.
+   Claude, please read the SOFTWARE_DEVELOPMENT_PLAN.md in the specifications folder and develop the application specified in the specifications folder.
    ```

 ## Implementation Workflow